Cultivating STEM Identity for Student Success

 Leveraging an Undergraduate Job Into Social, Personal, and Academic Success

 Though undergrad is especially difficult for underrepresented students in general, STEM is particularly so.
-Speakers Chard Harper and Cora Touchstone (Grinnell College) found that peer educating is a strong way to mitigate the social obstacles of studying STEM.
+Speakers Chad Harper and Cora Touchstone (Grinnell College) found that peer educating is a strong way to mitigate the social obstacles of studying STEM.
 They discussed the dynamics of being a peer educator.
 The discussion included: how peer educator work at the undergraduate level can be leveraged into post-graduate opportunities, challenges of being a peer educator, and participants experiences of peer education as underrepresented students.
 The aim of this discussion was to encourage peer education among minorities and to highlight how doing so increases positive STEM identity.

 Additional information about conference sessions is available in the conference program book.